 With sleek curves, bold headlamps, and bulbous fenders that amplify an overall symmetry, the Aston Martin DBR1 is perhaps the most beautiful sports car ever designed.
 The company launched it in 1959 and could never have predicted such racing pedigree: from victories in Le Mans, on the Nürburgring, and through to the RAC Tourist Trophy, the DBR1 was unstoppable.
 The only other car company to have won these three trophies was Ferrari.
 With this triad of accomplishment secured, the DBR1 had fulfilled the headiest dreams of founders Lionel Martin and Robert Bamford, who cared less about sales, and more about racing.

-The price tag of $22 million makes it the most expensive British car ever sold at auction.
+The price tag of $22 million is the highest price an Aston Martin was ever sold for and makes it the most expensive British car ever sold at auction.
 Even fierce competitors such as the Jaguar D Type were left, claws out, grasping at having fallen just short of this juicy accolade.
-Why did the DBR1 sell for such a high price?
+Why did the Aston Martin DBR1 sell for such a high price?
 Well, not only was it a winner, but it was also driven by winners.
 Famous faces were seen squinting from over its dashboard: Carroll Shelby, Ray Salvadori, and even the iconic Stirling Moss, who set multiple speed and endurance records during the 1950s.

 2: Aston Martin DP215 – $20.6 million